syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/16.migrate-to-ceph/docs.en.md

 ### Steps

-At this method, it is OK for you to stop your services for a while (It depends on many factors) and start them after migration.
+We imagine that it is OK for you to stop your services for a while (It depends on many factors) and start them after migration.
 Here, you can see the steps to take this

 #### 1. Stop Your Services